Organ Donation: Opt-out System

 Nevertheless, those two examples give us food for thought on the change in organ donation rules in England.
 They show that if we implement this policy, we need to get it right.
 It is important that we learn from what has already happened, adapting and using what we learn from other countries to get it right in this country.
 I hope the Minister and her officials will be busy doing that after the debate.

-As I said, Labour will set three tests for the Government if any new organ donation system is introduced in England.
+Labour will set three tests for the Government if any new organ donation system is introduced in England.
 First, they must obviously ensure full public awareness of any change in the organ donation rules.
 Secondly, they must ensure that medical and healthcare professionals are involved in designing any changes to the system and that they have the support to raise awareness among the public.
 Thirdly, they must promise to work closely with community groups to ensure that cultural and religious views are fully consulted on and taken into account before any change is introduced.
 Those three tests are based on work done in other countries, notably Spain and Wales, but also on the current situation across the UK, where there have been documented issues with engaging with BME communities on organ donation.

 Organ donation and transplantation is a sensitive issue, as we have heard in this debate.
 Many people have strong and differing opinions on it, and it is crucial that the Government ensure that all voices are listened to so that we can come up with a solution.
 These real problems must be addressed.
 We know of many people who are on transplant waiting lists for far too long.
 Sometimes people die because they have been on the waiting list for years without a match to save their lives.
 We need considered action by the Minister and the Government.
 They must look at the issue carefully, consult with the public, ensure that solutions are found and bring about the improvements needed.
 I trust that the Minister will endeavour to do just that.